Technology / System Admin

 2. Database as a Service

-In addition to ease of migration, the customer can take advantage of Oracle’s DBaaS or Database as a Service.
-DBaaS is a complete database management solution provided by an organization that already has a sterling reputation in the field.
 By utilizing DBaaS, your database administrator can focus on your customer’s data instead of replacing hardware or applying patches.
-This sort of maintenance will be taken care of by OCI.
-Oracle’s wide market share is a testament to its database competency.
-With OCI, that competency and experience are brought right to your organization’s doorstep.
+OCI will take care of this sort of maintenance.
+Oracle’s vast market share is a testament to its database competency.
+OCI brings that competency and experience right to your organization’s doorstep.

 3. Autonomous Data Warehouse

 In any case, ADW’s competitors require the organization to buy a fixed data warehouse size.
-ADW on the other hand is truly scalable.
-ADW also provides built-in, machine-learning, security, and analytical capabilities that will provide valuable feedback in a hand-off fashion.
-ADW also provides APEX, a low-code solution that utilizes JSON to create any solution required for that particular data warehouse — such as data visualization aids and data gathering solutions.
+ADW, on the other hand, is truly scalable.
+ADW also provides built-in machine learning, security, and analytical capabilities that will provide valuable feedback in a hand-off fashion.
+ADW also provides APEX, a low-code solution that utilizes JSON to create any solution required for that particular data warehouse, such as data visualization aids and data gathering solutions.

 4. Cloud Security Service

 OCI provides numerous security measures to ensure the data stored on its cloud is safe and secure.
 For example, Oracle provides zero downtime OS patching for Linux.
-This will achieve requisite compliance, address known exploits, and is fully compatible with Red Hat Enterprise Linux.
+This will achieve requisite compliance, address known exploits, and be fully compatible with Red Hat Enterprise Linux.

 Final Thoughts